 We know that sometimes statements just don’t register.
 And I am afraid that protecting our skin from the sun is one of those statements still out there for someone to grab and make use of.

 Wearing clothing to protect your skin from the sun is easy and important.
-So let’s visit a bit about what “clothing” is!
+So let’s learn a bit about what “clothing” is!

 Examples of Loose-Fitting Sun-Safe Clothing